-When you're done using the Prometheus UI, enter Ctrl+c in the terminal window where you initiated port forwarding.
+When you're done using the Prometheus UI, stop Prometheus port forwarding by entering Ctrl+c in the terminal window where you initiated port forwarding.

-For information about Prometheus, see the Prometheus documentation ^[2].
+For information about Prometheus, refer to the Prometheus documentation

-For a description of the CDM monitoring architecture and information about how to customize CDM monitoring, see CDM monitoring.
+For a description of the CDM monitoring architecture and information about how to customize CDM monitoring, refer to CDM monitoring.